barbosa89/packager/README.md

     ];

-In the MainClass.php, invoke to **AliasLoader::setAliases** method:
+In the MainClass.php file, invoke to **AliasLoader::setAliases** method:

     <?php